Jcdoliner/ReverbVST/README.md

 [Senior_Design_Final_Report_Jose_Chris.pdf](https://github.com/Jcdoliner/ReverbVST/files/15098241/Senior_Design_Final_Report_Jose_Chris.2.pdf)

 Note that although the effects work Windows, the effects were designed to work in the Raspberry Pi's OS (Raspbian).

+The project also uses the code from the following repository to create the distortion effect: [SEG Distortion](https://github.com/Jcdoliner/SEG-Distortion-Effect)